mesfind/bioinfo-python/_episodes/05-seaborn-viz.md

 # Plotting with `matplotlib`

 Now, we'll start learning how to create visualizations in Python.
-We'll start by using a popular python package called matplotlib, and later on use a second package called seaborn that builds on matplotlib First we'll import matplotlib, along with several other Python packages we'll be using during this workshop.
+We'll start by using a popular python package called matplotlib, and later on use a second package called seaborn that builds on matplotlib First we'll import matplotlib, along with several other Python packages.

 ~~~
 import math
 import random
 import numpy as np
 import pandas as pd
 import matplotlib as mpl